Help for friends and family

-This resource aims to support a wide range of people including the partner of someone recently diagnosed with MS, the wider family, friends and work colleagues.
-Not all of it will apply to you – it depends on the kind of relationship or interactions that you have with the person with MS.
+If someone you know has MS, you may like to know more about the condition.
+This information aims to support a wide range of people including the partner of someone with MS, the wider family, friends and work colleagues.
+Not all of it will apply to you - it depends on the kind of relationship or interactions you have with the person with MS.

 What is MS?